 3.12.1 Seven-Day Load Forecast

 (1) ERCOT shall use the Seven-Day Load Forecast to predict hourly Loads for the next 168 hours based on current weather forecast parameters within each Weather Zone.
 Preparation for Day-Ahead Operations requires an accurate forecast of the Loads for which generation capacity must be secured.
 The Seven-Day Load Forecast must have a “self-training” mode that allows ERCOT to review historic Load data and provide the ability to retrain the Seven-Day Load Forecast algorithm.
+ERCOT will use a variety of Load forecast models and will select a Load forecast model that best fits the expected weather conditions for each hour of the day as the Seven-Day Load Forecast.
+ERCOT may change the selection of a Load forecast model for a particular hour if weather conditions vary and justify a change.
+If an outlier that is more than 2% above or below the average of the forecast models of the group is selected at any time, ERCOT shall produce and post to the MIS Public Area an explanation of why that outlier Load forecast model was selected.

 (2) The inputs for the Seven-Day Load Forecast are as follows: